jasmine/jasmine.github.io/_tutorials/react_with_npm.md

 # Testing a React app with Jasmine npm

-The [Jasmine NPM](/setup/nodejs.html) package was originally designed just to run tests against your Node.js code, but with a couple of other packages, you can get it to run your react specs as well.
+The [Jasmine NPM](/setup/nodejs.html) package was originally designed just to run specs against your Node.js code, but with a couple of other packages, you can get it to run your React specs as well.
 This tutorial assumes you're using [babel](https://www.npmjs.com/package/babel) to compile your code and [enzyme](https://www.npmjs.com/package/enzyme) to test it.
-We'll also be using [jsdom](https://www.npmjs.com/package/jsdom) to provide a fake HTML DOM for the tests.
+We'll also be using [jsdom](https://www.npmjs.com/package/jsdom) to provide a fake HTML DOM for the specs.

 Install these packages if you haven't already: